Sexual Abuse & Assault Lawyer in Philadelphia

 Types of Sexual Abuse Cases We Handle

 Sexual abuse happens in many forms.
-Each case requires careful attention to the survivor's experience, the context in which the abuse occurred, and the harm it caused.
+Each case requires careful attention to the survivor’s experience, the context in which the abuse occurred, and the harm it caused.
+A Philadelphia sexual assault lawyer can provide the legal guidance needed to navigate these sensitive and complex claims.

 Children in schools, religious institutions, sports programs, and youth camps across Philadelphia, like those in West Philly or Germantown, may be abused by adults in positions of authority.
 These cases often involve teachers, clergy, coaches, or family members.
 Survivors may carry the trauma into adulthood, but they still have legal rights.
 Pennsylvania law allows many of these cases to move forward even years after the abuse.